Molar (tooth): Tribosphenic

 The design that is considered one of the most important characteristics of therian mammals is called a tribosphenic molar.
-Among living mammals, the tribosphenic tooth is found in most insectivorous mammals as well as young platypuses, even though adults platypuses are toothless.
+Among living mammals, the tribosphenic tooth is found in most insectivorous mammals as well as young platypuses, even though adult platypuses are toothless.

 In tribosphenic teeth, the lower molar is divided into two regions: the three-cusped trigonid, or shearing end, and the talonid, or crushing heel.
 In modern tribosphenic molars, the trigonid is towards the front of the jaw and the talonid is towards the rear.
 The trigonid is defined by three large cusps: the protoconid is on the buccal/labial (cheek) side of the tooth, while the anterior paraconid and posterior metaconid are on the lingual (tongue) side.

 Upper molars look like three-pointed mountain ranges, with their features mirrored from the lower molars.
 The protocone cusp is on the lingual side of the tooth, while the anterior paracone and posterior metacone are on the buccal side.
 The protocone of the upper molar and talonid basin of the lower molar mesh together as a crushing system similar to a mortar and pestle.

 Tribosphenic molars were present in the direct ancestors of all three living mammal groups, but it was most likely not ancestral to mammals as a whole.
 Many paleontologists argue that it developed independently in monotremes (from australosphenidans), rather than being inherited from a common ancestor that they share with marsupials and placentals (from boreosphenidans); this idea still has some critics.
 For example, the dentition of the Early Cretaceous monotreme Steropodon is similar to those of Peramus and dryolestoids, which suggests that monotremes are related to some pre-tribosphenic mammals, but, on the other hand, the status of neither of these two groups is well-established.

-Some Jurassic mammaliaforms, such as docodonts and shuotheriids, have "reversed tribosphenic" molars, in which a talonid-like structure develops towards the front of the lower molar, rather than towards the rear.
+Some Jurassic mammalia forms, such as docodonts and shuotheriids, have "reversed tribosphenic" molars, in which a talonid-like structure develops towards the front of the lower molar, rather than towards the rear.
 This variant is regarded as an example of convergent evolution.